jojoee/leo-profanity/README.md

 ### Filter
 ```
 Attempt 1 (2.1): split into array (or using regex, somehow)
-using space to split it into array then check by bad-word list
+using space to split it into array then check by profanity word list
 Advantage:
   - simple
 Disadvantage: